 The planning team needs to consider the level of management required to support and maintain new or improved access facilities for the desired recreation experience, to support user needs, and to protect resource integrity.
 Consider the management level necessary to achieve and maintain access facilities, targeted social setting, accessibility, and necessary natural, cultural, and scenic resource protection.

-In some cases, this could mean adjusting the level of management; a site could be designed to reduce the level of management (e.g., dispersed camping could be eliminated), or a site could come with new amenities that require a higher level of management (e.g., new restroom facilities).
+Evaluate opportunities to adjust the level of management; a site could be designed to reduce the level of management (e.g., dispersed camping could be eliminated), or a site could come with new amenities that require a higher level of management (e.g., new restroom facilities).